fjvallarino/monomer/docs/examples/02-books.md

 top layer of zstack.

-A `box` with the `mergeRequired` configuration option set is used to avoid running the merge process on the result widgets whenever the model changes (this happens when the user inputs text, a dialog is displayed, etc).
-This is an optimization and should only be used when a long list of items is displayed.
+A `box` with the `mergeRequired` configuration option set is used to avoid running the merge process on the result widgets whenever the model changes.
+This happens when the user inputs text, a dialog is displayed and other scenarios.
+This is an optimization and should not be needed unless performance is a concern (for example, when a long list of items is displayed).

 ```haskell
 booksChanged old new = old ^. books /= new ^. books